Brivido Giallo

-Brivido Giallo is an Italian horror cable series that featured four horror full-length movies directed by Lamberto Bava.
+Brivido Giallo is an Italian horror cable series that featured four horror full-length films directed by Lamberto Bava.
 The films included in airing order are Graveyard Disturbance, Until Death, The Ogre, and Dinner with a Vampire.
 Bava would follow up this horror themed cable series with a thriller series of four films called High Tension.

 Production

 In the late 1980s Italian film productions began to flounder, so director Lamberto Bava decided to make a jump to television.
-He struck a deal with executive producers Gianfranco Transunto and Gianlorenzo Battaglia to make a cable television series that would consist of four full-length films.
-The plan was to have each film have a different tone: Graveyard Disturbance and Dinner with a Vampire having a comical approach and Until Death and The Ogre having a more serious approach.
-All four films would be co-written by Italian writer Dardano Sacchetti with music composed by Simon Boswell.
+He struck a deal with executive producers Gianfranco Transunto and Gianlorenzo Battaglia for the company Reitalia to make a cable television series that would consist of five full-length films.
+The plan was to have each film have a different tone.
+Reiteitalia announce the Brivido Giallo series in July 1986 as a series of five made-for-television films.
+Of these films, only four would be made: Graveyard Disturbance, Until Death, The Ogre and Dinner with a Vampire.
+The films were shot between 1987 and 1988.

-Home video release

-Each film was released on VHS around the world separately, sometimes released under different titles.
-In the United States The Ogre was the first film in the series to be released on DVD in 2003 through Media-Blasters subsidiary Shriek Show (which retitled the film Demons III: The Ogre on the DVD artwork).
-MYA Communication would later release the other three films on DVD in 2009.
+Release

+Some films in the series were shown prior to their scheduled television release in Italy.
+These include Graveyard Disturbance being screened at the Sitges Film Festival in Spain in October 1987, Until Death being released on home video in Germany in November 1988, and Dinner with a Vampire being released in Japan on April 22, 1989.

+The films were released on Italia 1 on the following dates: